Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/Libero_Projects/README.md

 | PS | Build a base design targeted for 'PS' die |
 | ES | Build a base design targeted for 'ES' die |

+Please note: Error messages will be generated if invalid arguments are applied.

 ## Design Features
 The Libero designs include the following features: